Riyaguptacse/soen6841f24/README.md

 <h2>Acknowledgments</h2>

 We thank our team for their dedication and collaborative spirit, which made this project a success.
-Special thanks to our mentor/instructor for their guidance throughout the development process.
+Special thanks to our mentor/instructor/TA Fatema for her guidance throughout the development process.